-In the face of these difficulties, the approach I will pursue is to try to discern a polarity or antinomy around which Justice Alito s jurisprudence can be organized and discussed.
+In the face of these difficulties, the approach I will pursue is to try to discern a polarity or antinomy around which Justice Alito's jurisprudence can be organized and discussed.
 What gives character to the jurisprudence of a Justice, on this approach, is a tension or a recurring problem that spurs the Justice on to their most characteristic, memorable, and valuable opinions and contributions.
 A proper antinomy is a standing, unavoidable polarity in law and legal practice such that both poles have their attractions under certain circumstances-"good-bad" is not an antinomy-so that the Justice at issue, at his most characteristic, struggles to reconcile the tensions between the terms of the antinomy, to work out their mutual relationships, and to specify the domains in which each applies.

-^{} Ralph S. Tyler Professor of Constitutional Law, Harvard Law School; ACUS Council.
+\ Ralph S. Tyler Professor of Constitutional Law, Harvard Law School; ACUS Council.
 This paper was presented at a conference in honor of Justice Alito, March 23-24, 2022, in Washington D.C.
-Thanks to Rishabh Bhandari and Conor Casey for helpful comments.
+Thanks to Rishabh Bhandari and Conor Casey for help-ful comments.

 To illustrate, in the case of Justice Scalia one candidate for an organizing antinomy would be the standing tension in law and legal practice between rules and discretion.
-(Consider his essay The Rule of Law as a Law of Rules" and his pragmatic justification of originalism as a means of constraining judicial discretion, in sharp contrast to the bewildering variety of jurisprudential justifications for originalism that academics have proliferated in recent years.)
+(Consider his essay "The Rule of Law as a Law of Rules" and his pragmatic justification of originalism as a means of constraining judicial discretion, in sharp contrast to the bewildering variety of jurisprudential justifications for originalism that academics have proliferated in recent years.)
 In the case of someone like Justice Gorsuch, the organizing antinomy would be liberty and coercion, which underlies his approach to subjects ranging from the nondelegation doctrine and judicial deference to agency legal interpretations, to separation of powers, free speech, and equal protection.

-My thesis will be that the best3 organizing antinomy around which to structure a discussion of Justice Alito s jurisprudence is one advanced by the legal theorist Lon Fuller4 in a famous essay-or an essay that ought to be more famous than it is-titled Reason and Fiat in Case Law."5 I will suggest that a number of Justice Alito s most striking opinions can be profitably understood as grappling with the problem of reconciling reason and fiat in our
+My thesis will be that the best organizing antinomy around which to structure a discussion of Justice Alito's jurisprudence is one advanced by the legal theorist Lon Fuller in a famous essay or an essay that ought to be more famous than it is-titled "Reason and Fiat in Case Law."
+I will suggest that a number of Justice Alito's most striking opinions can be profitably understood as grappling with the problem of reconciling reason and fiat in our

-^{1.} Antonin Scalia, The Rule of Law as a Law of Rules, 56 U. CHI.
+1. Antonin Scalia, The Rule of Law as a Law of Rules, 56 U. CHI.
 L. REV. 1175 (1989).

-^{2.} Antonin Scalia, Originalism: The Lesser Evil, 57 U. CIN.
+2. Antonin Scalia, Originalism: The Lesser Evil, 57 U. CIN.
 L. REV. 849 (1988-1989).

-^{3. &}quot;Best" here involves dimensions of both justification and fit; it requires placing Justice Alito's jurisprudence in a coherent, attractive light, consistent with the data given to us by his opinions.
+3. &quot;Best" here involves dimensions of both justification and fit; it requires placing Justice Alito's jurisprudence in a coherent, attractive light, consistent with the data given to us by his opinions.
 I limit myself here to Justice Alito's judicial output, bracketing his occasional speeches in extrajudicial fora.

-^{4.
-1902-1978;} Professor of law at Harvard Law School from 1948 to 1972.
+4. 1902-1978; Professor of law at Harvard Law School from 1948 to 1972.

-^{5.} Lon L. Fuller, Reason and Fiat in Case Law, 59 HARV.
+5. Lon L. Fuller, Reason and Fiat in Case Law, 59 HARV.
 L. REV. 376 (1946).
-As the essay is short, I will forego the usual point cites in the quotations that follow.